The Signers of the Declaration of Independence are often pictured as fifty-six men coming together in complete harmony to begin a new country.

-England was not alone in their quest for a global empire and would fight multiple wars in order to secure their investments.
+England was not alone in its quest for a global empire and would fight multiple wars in order to secure its investments.
 The most notable war was the Seven Years' War in which Britain and France engaged in a world war that would end with a British victory in Quebec.

-After the French and Indian War was over Britain found themselves in a large amount of debt.
+After the French and Indian War was over Britain found itself in a large amount of debt.
 This debt was a great burden on its economy and its citizens and would require a tax on its colonies.
 These taxes would ignite the colonies.

 The Stamp Act was passed in 1765 and a congress was called in order to discuss the act.
 It was during this congress that Patrick Henry stepped forward and delivered a stirring speech that ended with him saying the famous line, "Give me Liberty or Give me Death."

 The Men of Massachusetts

-As a result Massachusetts would become the hotbed for revolt.
-In response to the actions of the Sons of Liberty, Great Britain passed a series of acts known as the Intolerable Acts and beefed up their defenses.
-The end result of these acts were the Battles of Lexington and Concord, Battle of Bunker Hill, and the formation of the Continental Army.
+As a result, Massachusetts would become the hotbed for revolt.
+In response to the actions of the Sons of Liberty, Great Britain passed a series of acts known as the Intolerable Acts and beefed up its defenses.
+The end result of these acts was the Battles of Lexington and Concord, Battle of Bunker Hill, and the formation of the Continental Army.

 John Adams continued to press the case for independence and quickly made many friends and enemies.
-The Congress remained deadlocked and it would take something extraordinary to break it.
+Congress remained deadlocked and it would take something extraordinary to break it.
 That something came in the form of Richard Henry Lee.

 The Cicero of Virginia

-"Resolved," Lee thundered, " That these United Colonies are, and of right ought to be, free and independent States, that they are absolved from all allegiance to the British Crown, and that all political connection between them and the State of Great Britain is, and ought to be, totally dissolved.”
-It was the speech that changed the course of American history.
+"Resolved," Lee thundered, " That these United Colonies are, and of right ought to be, free and independent States, that they are absolved from all allegiance to the British Crown, and that all political connection between them and the State of Great Britain is, and ought to be, totally dissolved."

 Writing of the Declaration of Independence

-The Committee of Five consisted of Roger Sherman of Connecticut, Benjamin Franklin of Pennsylvania, Robert R. Livingston of New York, Thomas Jefferson of Virginia and John Adams of Massachusetts.
+The Committee of Five consisted of Roger Sherman of Connecticut, Benjamin Franklin of Pennsylvania, Robert R. Livingston of New York, Thomas Jefferson of Virginia, and John Adams of Massachusetts.

 The Declaration of Independence that Americans know today was not the first one that was written.
 The first document that was penned by Jefferson contained a much more sacerdotal tone and spoke of the emancipation of slaves.